CZERTAINLY/CZERTAINLY-EJBCA-NG-Connector/README.md

 The EJBCA username and attributes for to issue `Certificate` are written as `Metadata` in the `Certificate` object and can be used in future operations.

+### Discover `Certificate` attributes

+For discovering `Certificates` from the EJBCA, the following attributes can be used:
+- Authority Instance Name
+- API Base URL
+- Certificate Authority
+- Certificate Profile
+- End Entity Profile
+- Date after which the certificates were issued

 ## Interfaces

-EJBCA NG `Connector` implements `v2 Authority Provider` interfaces.
+EJBCA NG `Connector` implements `v2 Authority Provider` and `Discovery Provider` interfaces.
 To learn more about the interfaces and end points, refer to the [CZERTAINLY Interfaces](https://github.com/3KeyCompany/CZERTAINLY-Interfaces).

 For more information, please refer to the [CZERTAINLY documentation](https://docs.czertainly.com).